rguides

 The line draws itself as time progresses—the reveal animation traces from left to right.

-Animation Easing
+Animation easing

 Control how values transition between states: